Upblit

 Organization, project, and application hierarchy.

-Upblit focuses on the controls that matter while the product is still engineering-led: auth, scoped keys, tenant boundaries, explicit deletion, and telemetry shapes that are easy to inspect.
+The controls are intentionally plain: auth, scoped keys, tenant boundaries, explicit deletion, and telemetry shapes that are easy to audit.

 Scoped application API keys